-The Floating Hospital for Children at Tufts Medical Center welcomed a new member to its staff this past May when it brought in Emory Petrack MD, FAAP, FACEP as its new Chief of Pediatric Emergency Medicine.
+The Tufts Children's Hospital at Tufts Medical Center welcomed a new member to its staff this past May when it brought in Emory Petrack MD, FAAP, FACEP as its new Chief of Pediatric Emergency Medicine.

 Who is he?